-Unprecedented cuts to Children's Services since 2008/9 have forced local authorities to reshape and restrict services against a backdrop of greater need^{194,195}.
-Between 2010/11 and 2017/18, whereas the number of children in need increased by 7%, in line with population growth, there was a sharp 77% increase in child protection assessments195, reflecting a shift in the balance of activity away from prevention, and resulting in escalating rates of children in care196.
-The steepest increases of rates of children in care since 2008/9 have been in the most deprived local authorities197.
-A disproportionate number of these most deprived local authorities are in Northern regions.
+Unprecedented cuts to Children's Services since 2008/9 have In Hartlepool, 158 per 10,000 children are in care forced local authorities to reshape and restrict services against The North East is the region with the highest persistent overall a backdrop of greater need^{194,195}.
+Between 2010/11 and 2017/18, rates of children in care whereas the number of children in need increased by 7%, in line with Out-of-home care for children is the costliest statutory service for population growth, there was a sharp 77% increase in child protection assessments195, reflecting a shift in the balance of activity away from local authorities195.
+It also results in multiple costs beyond children's prevention, and resulting in escalating rates of children in care196.
+The social care.
+Children in care require help from health, welfare, steepest increases of rates of children in care since 2008/9 have education and justice services because they are more likely to: been in the most deprived local authorities197.
+A disproportionate number of these most deprived local authorities are in Northern Have special educational needs regions.
+Have mental health difficulties